Eight reasons you should update and upgrade your website now

 5. Upgrade your website with multimedia

 Video, and sometimes audio and infographics, can help get your message across.
 People are often lazy.
-Sometimes they prefer to watch a video or look at an infographic, rather than reading.
-More importantly, a video gives them a chance to get to know you in a way that simulates walking into your office or store.
+Sometimes they prefer watching a video or watching an infographic rather than reading.
+More importantly, a video allows them to get to know you in a way that ‘simulates’ walking into your office or store.

 Audio is also popular, as more and more people listen to podcasts.
 Different people consume websites in different ways.
-The more ways you provide information, the larger a customer base you can build.
-Note that podcast listening is particularly popular on mobile.
+The more ways you provide information, the larger the customer base you can build.
+Podcast listening is particularly popular on mobile.

 6. Update your website with search engine optimization

-SEO remains the same, but SEO changes – yes, it’s that confusing.
+SEO remains the same, but SEO changes – yes, it isn’t apparent.
 While the principles of optimizing your pages haven’t changed a lot over the years, many of the technical aspects have changed.
-We’ve already discussed secure servers, website speed and mobile-friendliness, for example.
+We’ve already discussed secure servers, website speed and mobile-friendliness.

 How people search for changes, too.
-People are using voice search more, which often leads to searching with questions.
+People are using voice search, which often leads to exploring with questions.
 Language evolves, too, and people will sometimes use different combinations of words than they did just a few years ago.
 As people update their language, you should update your website language to match how they search.
 Re-optimizing your website makes sense.

-Indeed, even if nothing was to change in the search engines or with the searchers, you can boost your SEO by updating your content.
-That’s because the search engines like serving up fresh content to their users, so they track how recently a web page was updated.
+If nothing was to change in the search engines or with the searchers, you could boost your SEO by updating your content.
+That’s because the search engines like serving fresh content to their users, so they track how recently a web page was updated.

 7. Update your website to reflect changes to your business